What is Trespassing?

 In cases where a person has become violent, or where potentially violent people outnumber the operatives, the police should always be called.
 It is also possible to place a person under citizen’s arrest, which can be carried out by any member of the British public in order to prevent a person harming themselves or others, damaging property, suffering a physical injury or attempting escape before the police can arrive.

-Remember that any/all incidents of trespassing, no matter how minor, should be logged in the incident book and also reported to the duty manager and possibly the owner of the premises as well.
+Remember that any/all incidents of trespass, no matter how minor, should be logged in the incident book and also reported to the duty manager and possibly the owner of the premises as well.